'This moment in life has been a long time coming': Kristin Chenoweth finally stars in Tabernacle Choir's sold-out Christmas concerts

 “Not you,” Wilberg assured her.

+But don't think Chenoweth's lively attitude means the singer isn't serious about her work.

 “Kristin does not take anything lightly.
-When she wants to deal with something she deals with it,” said choir president Ron Jarrett.
+When she wants to deal with something she deals with it,” said Ron Jarrett, the choir's president.
 "Other artists have been much more reserved.
 It’s a blessing for us to have her here.”

 For Chenoweth, the feeling is mutual.

+“This is a bucket list.
+It’s the music that draws me in every time, so for me it’s part of my DNA.
+I’m so honored to be here … celebrating the birth of Christ.”

-The press conference didn’t reveal any big secrets about the Christmas concerts or if Chenoweth would be singing songs from “Wicked,” but Wilberg did say because of the singer’s versatility, the concerts, which run Dec.
-13-15 at the Conference Center, would have elements of classical music, pop and even country — reflecting Chenoweth’s Oklahoma upbringing.
+The press conference didn’t reveal any big secrets about the Christmas concerts or whether Chenoweth will be singing songs from “Wicked,” but Wilberg did say because of the singer’s versatility, the three sold-out concerts — which run Thursday through Saturday at the Conference Center — will have elements of classical music, pop and even country — reflecting Chenoweth’s Oklahoma upbringing.
 Jarrett added that audiences can also expect some dynamic organ playing from Tabernacle organist Richard Elliott.

 That audience will include two of Chenoweth’s aunts, who are flying in from Oklahoma for the performances.
 And there’s a good chance when she’s not rehearsing or performing, Chenoweth is going to take her aunts shopping at Salt Lake's City Creek Center and on a hunt to find the delicious pizza she had Tuesday night.

 “There was a situation that happened last night in the dressing room involving pizza,” she said.
-“I’m not sure of the brand ….
-I wish I could know the name.
+“I’m not sure of the brand. … I wish I could know the name.
 (But) are you kidding?
-I’m trying to then fit into the beautiful Christmas … gown after that?
+I’m trying to then fit into the beautiful Christian Siriano gown after that?
 I’m just a girl from Oklahoma so I like the normal food; I like ice cream.
 When I was in Provo there was an ice cream place there (so good) that my hair extensions fell out.”

 “I think that makes her being here even more special for us,” Wilberg said.
 “We’re so grateful that she’s here. … We (are) just all completely overwhelmed and charmed by her incredible energy that she brings to the stage.
 And I’m sure that the audience … will be able to feel that not only great energy but warmth and generosity.”